A New Masculine Paradigm

 - Our children tend to sleep better for dads than moms.
 There are many factors that contribute to this general observational fact but the main one is this; by eight weeks of age your smart, scientific brained baby knows that dad is never going to sprout a breast and spontaneously start to feed her.

-Can the still fairly new feminine paradigm support our men in these changes and challenges?
+Can our fairly new and changing feminine paradigm support our men in these challenges?

 Personally, I think we need a major overhaul of the feminine paradigm as well but I will save that for another blog post.